Business

 Spend 80% of your time and resources on early adopters

-Expect that some team members may resist the change, and be prepared to address their concerns.
+Expect that some team members may resist the change.
+Be prepared to listen and address their concerns.
 Seek to understand the reasons behind their resistance, offer support, remove barriers, and provide training.
-Use empathy and patience to navigate through their doubts, and express confidence in the team implementing the change.
+Use empathy and patience to navigate through doubts, and express confidence in the team implementing the change.
 You provide vision and hope.

 Equip your team with the necessary resources and support to navigate the change successfully.
 Offer training, workshops, and mentoring to help team members develop new skills and competencies required for the change.
 Additionally, establish a support system to address any difficulties they may encounter along the way.